shutterstock/public-api-javascript-sdk/docs/AudioApi.md

 const queryParams = {
   'page': 1, // Number | Page number
-  'per_page': 100 // Number | Number of results per page
+  'per_page': 100, // Number | Number of results per page
-};
+  'embed': ["share_code"] // [String] | Which sharing information to include in the response, such as a URL to the collection };

 api.getTrackCollectionList(queryParams)